Internships in Mongolia

 • The use of public transportation and regular taxis is considered to be unsafe.
 Use licensed taxis equipped with meters, regardless of the distance of the journey.
 Make arrangements for taxi service through a reputable source.

 • The standard of medical care is low and local facilities are limited.
 A few hospitals in Ulaanbaatar cater to foreigners, but they suffer from a shortage of safe medicine and reliable medical staff.
-Leave immediately for Beijing, China, where high-quality medical treatment can be obtained, if you are suffering from any illness or injury that could be life threatening.

 • Bring basic medical supplies, such as antibiotic ointment, bandages, diarrhea medication, a laxative, aspirin and contraceptives, as they may be difficult to find.
-Bring a supply of antibiotics, bearing in mind that these should be taken only under a doctor's supervision.

 • Tap water is not potable.
 Bottled water is available in urban areas.

-• Air pollution is acute, especially in heavily industrialized areas.
+• Air pollution is acute, especially in industrialized areas.
 Take this health risk into account if you suffer from respiratory problems.
 You may also experience some health problems associated with high altitudes.

 • Be aware of the dangers of hypothermia as temperatures can drop to minus 35 to 40 degrees Celsius in winter.